 What Causes Hip Pain?

 Hip pain involves any pain in or around the hip joint.
-You may not feel pain from your hip directly over the hip area.
-You may feel it in your groin or pain in your thigh or knee.
-Hip pain may be caused by problems in the bones or cartilage of your hip, including:
+In fact, you may not feel pain from your hip directly over the hip area.
+Instead, you might feel it in your groin or pain in your thigh or knee.
+However, hip pain may be caused by problems in the bones or cartilage of your hip, such as:

 Osteoarthritis occurs after bone cartilage is worn away or damaged and hip bones no longer move smoothly.
 Osteoarthritis is common in those over 50.
 It causes pain in the groin area and the front side of the thighs.
 However, osteoarthritis is a chronic condition that causes pain and stiffness and is usually worse after activity.
 Due to friction, swelling, and stiffening, the hip joint may become deformed.
 In severe cases, however, a total hip replacement is required.

 • Hip Fracture